[Reading time: 3 minutes]

 2. Focus on the assets and the processes of most value.
 For example:

-- The process that your staff follow when paying suppliers
+- The process that you follow to pay suppliers.

 3. Think about how these could be compromised.
 For example: